con-web-adipp/Tesseract4Analyze/README.md

 ### Performance configuration

-The plugin is designed to run the plugin process (Tesseract4Analyze.exe) in parallel.
-This means that Analyze DI Pro calls the process several times at the same time.
+The plugin is designed to be run in parallel.
+This means that Analyze DI Pro calls the process several times at once.
-For optimal CPU utilization, there should be exactly as many processes running simultaneously as there are (logical) cores in the CPU.
+For optimal CPU utilization, there should be exactly as many processes running concurrently as there are (logical) cores in the CPU.

-See: ``File -> Settings -> Plugins -> Tesseract4Analyze -> Edit Plugin Settings -> Max Instances`` for configuration.
+See: ``File -> Settings -> Plugins -> Tesseract4Analyze -> Edit Plugin Settings -> Max Instances`` for configuration (default: 8).

 ### Languages

 Tesseract natively supports over 100 languages and scripts (including Latin Antiqua, Fraktur, Devanagari (Indian script), Chinese, Arabic, Greek, Hebrew, Cyrillic and more).

-The following languages and fonts are already included in this plugin package by default:
+The following languages and scripts are already included in this plugin package by default:

 Languages:
 - Arabic